 > Median household income: $103,543

-Williamson County, located in central Tennessee, is the only county in the state that ranks among the best places to live in the country.
-The county, which is just south of Nashville, is one of the wealthiest in the nation, with a median household income of $103,543.
+Williamson County, located in central Tennessee, is the only county in the state to rank among the best places to live in the country based on education, poverty, and life expectancy.
+The county, located just south of Nashville, is one of the wealthiest in the nation, with a median household income of $103,543.
 It is also one of the best educated places in the country, with a 58.1% bachelor’s degree attainment rate .

 8. Marin County, California